CodeBear801/tech_summary/tech-summary/books/designing-data-intensive-applications/chapter6.md

 ## Questions
 - What is partition, what's the difference & relation with replication?
-- When new machine are added, how to rebalance partition effectively?
 - Why need service discovering?
 How etcd works?
 - How to address **Hot Spot** in your partitioning scheme?
-- How to re-balance partition?
-What's the challenge?
+- When new machine are added, how to rebalance partition effectively?
 - What is service discovery?
 What's the common strategy to handle that?

 ## Notes